 In order to ensure a high-quality learning experience for the most vulnerable learners, the timetable is differentiated to allow a more focussed and tailored learning experience for students who need it.
-The students are grouped according to attainment for English and for maths and these groupings are reviewed on a cycle-by-cycle basis.
-E group in year 7 and 8 is a small group of students with an additional adult allocated to support this group during their option lessons and small group teaching with additional Numeracy and Literacy lessons.
+The students are grouped according to attainment for English and for maths at KS4 and these groupings are reviewed on a cycle-by-cycle basis.
+In year 7 and 8 teaching takes place in mixed ability groups with additional Numeracy and Literacy lessons for students identified through our baseline screening as needing these interventions.
 We also have a bespoke R group that allows students with the most complex needs to have the core lessons differentiated to allow them to make the best progress possible without compromising those students' access to high quality teaching.
 We also run a range of evidence-based interventions that allow students to close identified gaps with rapid progress: Lexia, reading plus, homework support, Zones of Regulation, Talkabout for Teens, language for behaviour and emotions, ASDAN, Step Up (and many more)